cavo789/marknotes/readme.md

 -  `editor`  : 0 / 1.
 Allow or not editing through the interface
 -  `folder`: by default, your notes should be located in a folder called 'docs'.
 You can change the name here.
 -  `language` : your interface language.
 Be sure that strings are translated in that language.
 You can see that (or translate) in the `languages` node.
+-  `list` :
+   -  `opened` : 0 / 1.
+Should the treeview with the list of folders/files be opened (all nodes will be immediatly opened) or not.
+0 means that only the root node will be opened.
+   -  `auto_open` : (optional) a list of folder name that should be automatically opened.
+Just mention the relative folder name so s.i. 'folder1', 'folder2', 'folder3/subfolder1', ...
+Relative : name compared to `folder` mentionned here above.
 -  `optimisation` :
    -  `cache` : do you wan to use the navigator cache ?
 If so, specify `1` here so that the needed meta will be added
 -  `tags` : (optional) a list of tags that you want to automatically select when the page is displayed